iotize-sas/iotize-monitoring.ionic/README.md

 On the Monitor and About page, when connected to a tap, you can see a **log-in icon** at the same place.
 When clicked, it opens a form where you can enter your credentials to login to the tap.

 You can logout by clicking the **logout icon**.

+## Glossary

+**Bundle**: Set of variables configured in the tap.
+Each bundle has access rights (read/write) which can be given to user profiles.